 - Arts teaching portfolio.
-Portfolio should include: 3 lesson plans (lessons focusing on work in the traditional classroom and alongside community organizations/participants accepted) 3-minute teaching videos (maximum 3), and images of youth work and/or performances conducted alongside various community members.
+Portfolio should include: 3 lesson plans (lessons focusing on work in the traditional classroom and alongside community organizations/participants accepted) 2-3 teaching videos (3-5 minutes each), and images of youth work and/or performances conducted alongside various community members.
 Optional: Additional creative work.
 Upload portfolio here.

 Please send proof of a cleared background check to firstname.lastname@example.org.

 Top applicants will be interviewed by the Arts Education Committee prior to admittance.

 For more information please contact:

 Fine Arts, MAT Program Administrator